Skip to main content

 6. Then it uses GitHub's API to push commits to the repository, each commit containing a small text file

-7. These commits count towards your GitHub activity, hence when someone views your profile, the commits that have been made each day, form pixels of the heatmap image
+7. Although the repository is private, these commits count towards your GitHub activity, hence when someone views your profile, the commits that have been made each day, form pixels of the heatmap image

 Comments